COVID plus Brexit means quarantine, paperwork and stress | DW | 19.01.2021

 I was bound for the city where I live: Berlin.

-As a UK citizen who has lived in Germany for 18 months, I had expected to stay put in Berlin over Christmas 2020 until travel became safer and easier, but a death in my family forced me to return to them in Scotland.
+As a UK citizen who has lived in Germany for 18 months, I had expected to stay put in Berlin over Christmas 2020 until travel became safer and easier.
+But a death in my family forced me to return to Scotland.

 On the day I traveled to Edinburgh, cases were rising across Europe.
 The UK reported 24,054 new COVID-19 cases; Germany reported 23,542.
 I was required to quarantine at home for 14 days upon arrival in Scotland.